seed-cat/seedcat/README.md

 # seedcat
 The [world's fastest](docs/design.md#benchmarks) bitcoin seed word and passphrase recovery tool.

-If you lost your [BIP39 seed phrase](https://en.bitcoin.it/wiki/Seed_phrase) information this tool can recover access to your bitcoin.
+If you lost your [seed phrase](https://en.bitcoin.it/wiki/Seed_phrase) information this tool can recover access to your bitcoin.

 No need to trust third-party services who charge up to 20% of your funds.

+`seedcat` is free and open-source software you can run on your own machine.

 ## Setup